1austrartsua1/projSplitFit/docs/intro.rst

 * The :math:`\ell_2` norm that is, :math:`\|x\|_2`
 * Any user-defined convex regularizer.

-The package does not impose any limits on the number of regularizers present in a single problem formulation.
+The package does not impose any limits on the number of regularizers presepunt in a single problem formulation.

 The linear transformations :math:`H` and :math:`G_j` may be any linear operators.